mobilecoinfoundation/cookiecutters/README.md

 Some things to point out:

-- There is a `.github` directory setup with some ready to go Github actions.
+- There is a `.github` directory with some ready to go Github actions.
   Pushing this up as the main branch on a Github repository would start running these actions
 - An initial rust crate was created in `an/initial/crate`.
-This is similar to creating a rust crate with `cargo  new --lib` with the addition of a `README.md`.
+This is similar to creating a rust crate with `cargo  new --lib`.
+- The initial rust crate will be listed in the root `Cargo.toml` `workspace` property.

 ## Installing cookiecutter